Frequently asked questions

 Will you make me get rid of my things?

 Never!
 Your things are your things and I simply don't have that right.
-I think it's safe to assume though that since you're asking for help that you're wanting "less" in your life.
+Though I think it's safe to assume that since you're asking for help, you're wanting "less" in your life.
 My process is to ask lots of questions to guide you to the answers yourself.
 I may strongly encourage purging or reducing the number of certain items SO THAT you can experience the peace and calm that comes from the "less is more" mindset.
 Whatever you choose, there's no judgement.
 I'm simply here to accomplish YOUR goals!

 How long will my project take?